e6quisitory/rt-weekend/README.md

   - The graphics quality of The Last of Us; the fact that it ran on 2006 hardware<br/>
   - Graphics quality of The Last of Us Part II<br/>
   - John Carmack<br/>

+## To do after finishing
+  - Implement multi-threading to speed up render times on CPU
+  - Make a scene viewer that dynamically renders, to avoid having to render one frame at a time as a PPM file.